 Do your research.
 Use the same techniques the freelancer websites use to acquire their clients, but show the client why you are a better fit.

 Freelance websites or freelance platforms seemingly offer many benefits.
-Many of these platforms are part of a global pool.
+Many of these platforms put you into a global pool.
 As part of a worldwide pool, it has become exceedingly economically challenging to compete.

 Even recommendations given by freelance platforms themselves hardly work to combat the inequality.

 Suppose you are a member of a freelance websites platform sourcing potential clients yourself.
-Have you ever been contacted or spoken with an administrator who knew you personally and had recommended you personally to a company as a good fit, a company looking for someone with yourself?
+Have you ever been contacted or spoken with an administrator of any freelance platform who knew you personally and had recommended you personally to a company as a good fit, a company looking for someone with yourself?

-Please let us know if you have had such treatment; they are unique and worth mentioning.
+Please let us know if you have had such treatment, you know, like a personal agent looking to make you a star; that freelance agency would be unique and worth mentioning.

 Coming from the entertainment industry, I had an agent.
 Their job was to keep me working.
 They knew me and were familiar with what I had to offer.
 They would, at times, make recommendations to help me land the next gig.
 We forged a friendship; we bonded and had an excellent working relationship.
 Freelance workers need better representation.